henryjuho/uspopgen/README.md

 These 10 individuals were sampled in Europe and area subset of the 29 birds that were sequenced and analysed in [Laine et al. (2016)](http://www.nature.com/ncomms/2016/160125/ncomms10474/full/ncomms10474.html).

+We will foucs on a small subset of the genome, calling SNPs on chrLGE22

 The 10 birds were sequenced with 100bp paired-end Illumina reads to a mean depth of between 9-14x.
 In the Laine et al. (2016) paper the SNP calling was performed using GATK, Platypus and ANGSD.